tomato-300yen/slides/lab/pba/pba-13.md

 ---

-# Exploiting a Vulerability - How to execute
+# Exploiting a Vulnerability - How to execute

 ### Question (Review)